 This parameter specifies the physical drive head that is to be used as the first head of the second logical drive.
-For hard disks, this field has meaning only if a Split Code of 3 is specified.
-For example, if a split code of 3 was specified and the Starting Head Offset was set to 2 for a drive with four heads, then heads 0 and 1 would be used for the first logical drive and 2 and 3 would be used for the second logical drive.
+This field has meaning only if a Split Code 2 or 3 is specified.
+The valid range is from 0 through 63.
 This is only used for Type Code 1 drives.